likebike/likebike_com/1-input/posts/How_To_Write_Fast_Rust_Code.html.md

 == <span id=how-to-measure>Basic Skill #1: How To Take Noise-Free Measurements</span>

-*ALWAYS USE A `release` BUILD WHEN YOU MEASURE.
+*ALWAYS PERFORM A `release` BUILD OF YOUR PROGRAM WHEN MEASURING PERFORMANCE.
 Measurements from a non-release build will be very misleading.*

 The first step to improving performance is to measure, measure, measure... but these measurements will be affected by [many variables](https://easyperf.net/blog/2019/08/02/Perf-measurement-environment-on-Linux).
 I try to eliminate three of them: Background Applications, Power Management, and Binary Layout.